Jordan: Breeding disease tolerant vegetable seeds

 Agriculture and Food

 The joint venture employs 21 staff members and contracted 10 farmers.
-Trainings were provided on tomato seed breeding, tomato agronomy, nursery activities, planting and replanting, hand pollinations, operating agricultural equipment, land preparation and sawing, hygiene at work, general and quality management.
-During project implementation the eggplant Super Black F1, the tomato Tuta Rock F1 and the tomato Reksen F1 pest-resistant seed varieties were successfully bred and registered at the designated authorities in Jordan.
+Training was provided on tomato seed breeding, tomato agronomy, nursery activities, planting and replanting, hand pollinations, operating agricultural equipment, land preparation and sawing, hygiene at work, general and quality management.
+During project implementation, the eggplant Super Black F1, the tomato Tuta Rock F1 and the tomato Reksen F1 pest-resistant seed varieties were successfully bred and registered at the designated authorities in Jordan.

 Advance Consulting developed the project proposal in collaboration with the project partners and provided management support to comply with the performance and reporting conditions of the grant provider.
 For more information on this project, please contact Irma Verhoosel.

 Gebroeders Bakker Zaadteelt en Zaadhandel B.V. & Alqabas Agriculturalo Co.